JasonQiu1/SLogo/doc/API_CHANGES.md

 go back to for each Turtle.
 However, to avoid deprecating the existing `resetFrame()` method which resets the turtle animation to the beginning and replays all commands, we chose to use method overload and added a new method `resetFrame(int frames)` that accepts a parameter.

+# Session

+We realized the view didn't have any way to know how many steps each turtle took after a string of commands were run, so it couldn't accurately query the right amount of step history to animate.

+To solve this, Session.run's signature was changed to return an integer corresponding to the number of steps each turtle performed after running the given string of commands.